 The Near Future

 Ryan continues to play solo gigs, and recently piloted a new music project, Ryan E. Morris and The Banned.
-In August 2013, Ryan will tour the UK, Scotland, Ireland, and Denmark between gigs at The Copenhagen Songwriters Festival and The Listening Room International Songwriters Retreat at Engelsholm Castle.
-More music news to come.
-Check back here on an hourly basis!
+In August 2013, Ryan toured the UK, Scotland, Ireland, and Denmark between gigs at The Copenhagen Songwriters Festival and The Listening Room International Songwriters Retreat at Engelsholm Castle.

 "Where I'm Comin' From..."